roster210/3dPrintBasics/README.md

 For personal printing, we strongly recommend Fused Deposition Modeling (FDM) technology.
 It's user-friendly, versatile, and ideal for beginners.
 If you're feeling adventurous, you may explore Stereolithography (SLA), although the content here will primarily offer a summary due to its more advanced nature.

 Remember, 3D printing is not just a technology—it's cool, and knowing about it makes you cool too!
+Don't you want to be cool?
+Being cool is super cool.
+**caution: some printers print very very hot so keep safe and stay cool.

 ## Installation Guides